-Observation about the Age of Delaware's Workforce by Sectors Groups:
+Observation about the Age of New Jersey's Workforce by Sectors Groups:

-- Workers aged 55-64 comprise the largest percentage of labor force participants who are self-employed. - Workers under the age of 25 comprise the largest percentage of labor force participants who work for local government and in the private sector.
+- Workers under the age of 25 comprise the largest percentage of labor force participants who work in the private sector. - Workers aged 55-64 comprise the second largest percentage of labor force participants who work for the federal government.

-What motivates,

-incentivizes, or deters labor force participants to work in the public sector, the private sector (for profit or non-profit), or to be selfemployed?
+What motivates, incentivizes, or deters labor force participants to work in the public sector, the private sector (for profit or non-profit), or to be selfemployed?